 Based on this understanding, we cannot say that a value bet is fool-proof or risk-free, but having a betting strategy will help you make long-term profits.

 So if you want to be a profitable bettor, you need to make the most of your value bets.
 Researching value bets will be beneficial to you in the long run.
 However, betting exchanges use the commission to get a higher profit while bookmakers build a margin into their odds.
+Still, knowing the EV of the wagers allow you to make money from betting exchanges and sportsbook sites.

 It would be best to keep up to date with new information about the competition, the teams playing, and the sets of players.
 Remember that bankroll management will help you identify how much you can risk in a bet and your sports betting profit.